sanketpadwal/GCDAI_INSAID_JAN20/Algorithms/Apriori/readme.md

 **Attribute Information:**

-Following is the Data Dictionary for indian recipes dataset :-
+Following is the Data Dictionary for indian recipes dataset :- <br>

-RecipeName      : Name of the indian recipe TotalTimeInMins : Time required to make this recipe in minutes Cuisine         : Cuisine style
+RecipeName      : Name of the indian recipe <br>
+TotalTimeInMins : Time required to make this recipe in minutes <br>
+Cuisine         : Cuisine style <br>
-URL             : Recipe weblink
+URL             : Recipe weblink <br>
-Ingredients     : list of ingredients required to make this recipe image-url       : image url of the recipe
+Ingredients     : list of ingredients required to make this recipe <br>
+image-url       : image url of the recipe <br>